-While your body is releasing these pain-triggering chemicals, it is also producing another set of chemicals known as prostaglandins.
+While your body is releasing these pain-triggering chemicals, it's also producing another set of chemicals known as prostaglandins.
 Prostaglandins encourage the womb muscles to contract further, therefore increasing the level of pain.

-- Endometriosis: the cells that normally line the womb start to grow in other places within the body, usually in the fallopian tubes and ovaries.
-When these cells shed and fall away, they can cause intense pain.
-Read more about endometriosis.
+- endometriosis – the cells that normally line the womb start to grow in other places within the body, usually in the fallopian tubes and ovaries; when these cells shed and fall away, they can cause intense pain

-- Fibroids: this condition occurs when non-cancerous tumours grow in the womb.
-They can make your periods heavy and painful.
-Read more about fibroids.
+- fibroids – this condition occurs when non-cancerous tumours grow in the womb, which can make your periods heavy and painful

-- Pelvic inflammatory disease: your womb, fallopian tubes and ovaries become infected with bacteria, leaving them severely inflamed (swollen and irritated).
-Read more about pelvic inflammatory disease.
+- pelvic inflammatory disease – your womb, fallopian tubes and ovaries become infected with bacteria, leaving them severely inflamed (swollen and irritated)

-- Adenomyosis: the tissue that normally lines the womb starts to grow within the muscular wall of the womb.
-This extra tissue can make your periods particularly painful.
+- adenomyosis – the tissue that normally lines the womb starts to grow within the muscular wall of the womb, making your periods particularly painful

 If you have painful periods caused by an underlying condition, you may also have other symptoms, such as: